- Do tariffs affect the cost of car insurance?

 Who pays tariffs?

-Although it's a process of costs trickling down, consumers ultimately pay tariffs.
-Companies importing goods pay the tariffs and then raise their prices to recuperate those costs.
-That means the amount a consumer pays when they buy an item is higher to cover the tariff.
+Companies that import goods pay the tariffs and then pass the cost to consumers.
+That means the amount a consumer pays when they buy an item is higher to cover the tariff, so ultimately, consumers pay for the tariffs.

-Why would tariffs increase the cost of car insurance?
+Why do tariffs increase the cost of car insurance?

-While tariffs wouldn’t directly increase car insurance rates, they would have a substantial indirect effect.
-U.S. auto manufacturers buy parts and materials from countries like China, Canada and Mexico, and tariffs would increase the cost of importing those necessary components.
+Tariffs can increase car insurance rates by raising the cost of vehicle repairs, pushing up claim costs, which are then translated into higher insurance rates to cover them.
+U.S. auto manufacturers buy parts and materials from countries like China, Canada and Mexico, and tariffs increase the cost of importing those necessary components.

 For example, if the cost of vehicle replacement parts from China increases, then repair costs rise.
-This means the insurer has to pay higher costs when dealing with a repair claimAn insurance claim is a request you make to your insurance company for coverage after your car is damaged or you have an accident.
-You can file a claim online, by phone, or in writing..
+This means the insurer has to pay higher costs when dealing with a repair claim.
 The same would be true if your vehicle is totaled in an accident.
 Tariffs increase the cost of new and used vehicles, and the insurer would pay more to replace a totaled car.

 Car insurance companies don’t immediately raise rates to compensate for higher repair costs, but drivers can expect rates to increase once the insurer determines that claim costs have risen.
-Drivers will see increased rates when their policies renew or they shop for a new policy.
+Drivers will see increased rates when their policies renew or when they shop for a new policy.
+The impact of tariffs on auto insurance lags behind the impact on the auto parts and new car markets.

 How much could tariffs increase car insurance rates?

 “This increase will be in addition to increases due to other factors, such as the cost of labor and increases in the price of domestically manufactured parts.
-Tariffs imposed on Chinese-manufactured parts and separate tariffs on imported steel and aluminum (sourced from all countries) will still push up premiums.
-Tariffs – taxes – are the last thing inflation-weary drivers want or need.
-According to the U.S. Bureau of Labor Statistics, auto insurance premiums were up 11.3% in 2024.
-Presently, there is little relief in sight for motorists,” he says.
+Tariffs imposed on Chinese-manufactured parts and separate tariffs on imported steel and aluminum (sourced from all countries) will still push up premiums,” Hartwig says.

 While past rate increases may help make up the cost difference, it’s unlikely that insurers will absorb the expense.